edwardkcyu/koa-jwt-example/DESIGN.md

 ## LIBRARY VERSION CONTROL

-It is a common practice to use the exact version of library to ensure the applicaiton running on your local machine is exactly the same as the one running on production.
+It is a common practice to use the exact version for libraries to ensure the application running on your on the development environment is exactly the same as the one running on production.

 This practice is achieved by using the `yarn.lock` file to freeze the versions in the whole dependency tree.

 ## CHOOSE YARN OVER NPM

-I like `yarn` more than `npm`, as it provides a cache mechanism to faster dependency download.
+I like `yarn` more than `npm`, as it provides a cache mechanism for faster dependency download.

 When using as a CLI, developers can type less and save more energy